 - How the power of the arts might be harnessed to unite the four nations across boundaries.

-This year’s guest panellists will be announced shortly.
-They are drawn from each of the four nations and from a wide range of senior positions in the arts.
+This year’s four guest panellists represent each of the four nations and come from a range of senior positions in the arts.
+Our guest panellists for this event will be:

 The panel discussion and question-and-answer session will be chaired by our Chair of Trustees, the Rt Hon the Baroness Prashar of Runnymede.